microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. Specify a [search space](#search-space) of the hyperparameters.
 1. Specify [tuning constraints](#tuning-constraints), including constraints on the resource budget to do the tuning, constraints on the configurations, or/and constraints on a (or multiple) particular metric(s).

-With these steps, you can [perform a basic tuning task and analyze the results](#putting-together-and-result-analysis) accordingly.
+With these steps, you can [perform a basic tuning task](#putting-together) accordingly.

 ### Tuning objective